 It Undermines Your Self Confidence

 It also does way more than affect the way others perceive you since a messy desk could impact your self-perception as well.
-Having confidence is an important part of your work, so you should keep your desk clean and free of clutter.
+Having confidence is an important part of your work, so you should keep your desk clean and free of office clutter.

 Now that we’ve covered the negative effects of your messy desk, let’s cover what you can do to change that:

 Establish Good Cleaning Habits